cormas/cormas-docs/docs/pharo-syntax.md

 numberOfWolves := 3.
 ```

-?> **Note on naming:** In Pharo we use **camelCase** notation: if a name is made of several words, we start with a lowercase letter and capitalize each following word (e.g., `numberOfRabbits`).
+> **Note on naming:** In Pharo we use **camelCase** notation: if a name is made of several words, we start with a lowercase letter and capitalize each following word (e.g., `numberOfRabbits`).
-?>
+>
-?> - Variable names and method names must **always begin with a lowercase letter**.
+> - Variable names and method names must **always begin with a lowercase letter**.
-?> - Class names must **always begin with an uppercase letter** (e.g., `Wolf`, `Rabbit`).
+> - Class names must **always begin with an uppercase letter** (e.g., `Wolf`, `Rabbit`).
-?> - A valid name must start with a letter, may contain letters and digits, and may also include underscores.
+> - A valid name must start with a letter, may contain letters and digits, and may also include underscores.
 It must not begin with a number, contain spaces, or include punctuation or special symbols.
+>
-?>These simple rules help keep code readable and consistent.
+>These simple rules help keep code readable and consistent.

 ## Assignment